 Norfolk County Council is the lead Local Flood Authority for Norfolk.
 They have developed information and guidance.
-To view this, please visit the Norfolk County Council's website.
+To view this, please visit the Norfolk County Council's flood and water management pages.

 We are often called in to resolve drainage problems.
 These may be blockages, collapsed drains or pollution problems (for example, back surges or sewage in ditches)

 Our role is to identify who is responsible for the problem.
 This will likely be the property or properties that are served by the drain or sewer.
 This means that the problem may not be on your property, but it may still be your responsibility.

 What you can do